 - Heart attack

-There are several steps necessary for a medical provider to take before declaring a patient brain dead.
-In the United States, three medical societies collaborate to determine the criteria.
+There are several steps necessary for a neurological specialist to take before declaring a patient brain dead.
+In the United States, three major medical societies collaborated to determine the criteria that indicates brain death.
 Currently, before brain death is declared, a medical provider must:

 - Identify and treat underlying conditions causing severe brain damage